-We’ve rounded up some of the amazing free exhibitions that are happening around the city, from pop-up, week-long exhibitions to extended commercial gallery shows, here’s the art exhibitions you have to see.
+We’ve rounded up the amazing free exhibitions that are happening around the city, from pop-up exhibitions to extended commercial gallery shows, here are the art exhibitions you have to see.

 Gary Hume at Sprüth Magers

 To launch the reopening of their Mayfair space, Monika Sprüth and Philomene Magers are presenting new paintings by British artist Gary Hume.
 Taking over the newly expanded exhibition space that now occupies three floors of the Georgian house, Hume’s minimal pastel-hued paintings on paper, which were inspired by events from the artist’s recollection of his childhood, reflect on the inconsistency of memory.

 Idris Khan at Victoria Miro

 Like many of the other exhibitions, this is another one of firsts as the British artist – recently awarded an OBE – presents new bronze works alongside monumental abstract paintings and installations.
 As an artist who plays with sensory perception and the layering of imagery, Khan’s most comprehensive exhibition to date invites you to look beyond the surface.